MileHacker Logo

 Language & Phrases

 Swahili and The english language are official languages.
-English is widely spoken in urban areas and tourism.
+English is widely spoken in urban areas and the travel industry.
 Kikuyu is common in Kiambu County.
 A basic understanding of Swahili smooths interactions, especially in local markets.

 Translation Tools